gmelika/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 action | this is `sell`
 quote_id | the id of the quote to be used to complete the sell transaction.
-The amount of the quote must match that of the transaction otherwise this will fail transaction_id | the transaction which we are confirming
+The base amount of the quote must match that of the transaction otherwise this will fail transaction_id | the transaction which is being confirmed

 ### HTTP Request